-- directors' tenure

 - the role of the chief executive

 - executive directors' remuneration

 - the need for an internal audit function

 For the reasons set out in the AIC Guide, and as explained in the UK Corporate Governance Code, the Board considers these provisions are not relevant to the position of the Company, being an externally managed investment company.
 In particular, all of the Company's day-to-day management and administrative functions are outsourced to third parties.
 As a result, the Company has no executive directors, employees or internal operations.
-Therefore with the exception of Director tenure, which is addressed further on page 27, the need for a separate Nomination Committee which is addressed further on page 27 and the need for an internal audit function which is addressed further on page 34, the Company has not reported further in respect of these provisions.
+Therefore with the exception of the need for an internal audit function which is addressed on page 36, the Company has not reported further in respect of these